leehog/react-express/README.md

-# Time and billing
-  boilerplate for hotreloading and es6 in express
+# Boilerplate for hotreloading and es6 in express

 ## Includes